writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Our Writing Day goals:

-- Give potential contributors an overview of the open source tool chain we use, Docusaurus and GitHub.
+- Give potential contributors an overview of the open-source tool chain we use, Docusaurus and GitHub.
 - `Address open doc issues <https://github.com/dbt-labs/docs.getdbt.com/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_,
   issues labelled **Good First Issue** can be addressed with little dbt knowledge.
 - `Draft an operating model <https://github.com/dbt-labs/docs.getdbt.com/blob/current/contributing/operating-model/outline.md>`_